DimaDBRK/NilosETH/README.md

 Tests test cases for account service in account.service.spec.ts and for payment service in payment.service.spec.ts.

-It's a combined unit and integration test that involves spawning a local blockchain at runtime and running tests on it.
+It's a combined unit and integration test cases that involves spawning a local blockchain at runtime and running tests on it.

 Before run start Ganache SW!
 Modify .env.test (root backend directory) file => check keys for Ganache with test amount more 2 ETH to fund new test accounts.